robmarkcole/London-tube-status/README.md

 * `pip3 install -e .` and `pip3 install -r requirements-dev.txt`
 * Run tests with `venv/bin/pytest tests/*`
 * Black format with `venv/bin/black .`
-* To run the jupyter notebook `pip3 install jupyter` and `venv/bin/jupyter lab.` or just run the notebook in vscode
+* To run the jupyter notebook `pip3 install jupyter` and `venv/bin/jupyter lab` or just run the notebook in vscode